 You can’t just republish the television commercial on social media anymore.
 Television commercials are built for 16:9 resolution while social media uses a portrait mode.
-Traditional TVC Narrative Arc started with the premise, build-up and a conclusion that usually revealed the product.
+Traditional TVC Narrative Arc starts with the premise, build-up, and a conclusion that usually reveals the product.
 The format worked for brands, and the engagement remained consistent during the attention span.

 Then came mobile and flipped the whole arc.
 Mobile Video Narrative Arc usually follows a decline after the first five seconds as users are always scrolling for new content.
 If your main message is towards the end of the video people are not going to see it.

 Mobile Video Narrative Arc means that what works for you on television might not necessarily work for you on social media.
 The content shop at Facebook has tried to reimagine the mobile video narrative arc with a few experiments of its own.

 People are scrolling through their feeds looking for content from their friends and other pages they follow.
 If you don’t hold their attention for the first 3 seconds, they will scroll past it.

 Facebook has an auto-playing video with the sound off.
 You need to be able to communicate your message with the sound off.
 Subtitles are not good enough because they are small and difficult to read.